Sidetalker/arcgisScraper/README.md

 * `--no-geometry` – drop geometry payloads when you only need attributes.
 * `--layer-url` – point at a different feature layer (or use `--item-id` and `--layer-index` to resolve a layer from ArcGIS Online content).
+* `--referer` – customise the HTTP referer header if the target service enforces a different host check.

 Run `python scrape_arcgis.py --help` for the full list of supported flags.